William Hellyer: Early life

-Almost nothing is known of his early life.
+Hellher was born in 1821.
 His father was Thomas Hellyer (1801–41) and his uncle was Henry Hellyer, surveyor, architect and explorer in Tasmania.
-On 20 January 1840 William married Margaret Gray at Bathurst.
+On 20 January 1840, William married Margaret Gray at Bathurst.

 Professional career

-In 1854 Hellyer applied to be admitted as a solicitor; however, this was refused by the Full Court of Supreme Court as he had not been an articled clerk for the required five years.
+In 1854, Hellyer applied to be admitted as a solicitor; however, this was refused by the Full Court of Supreme Court as he had not been an articled clerk for the required five years.
 He was subsequently admitted.

-In 1861 the Robertson Land Acts were resolutely opposed by the Legislative Council and the Premier, Charles Cowper, appointed 21 new members, including Hellyer, to swamp the council.
+In 1861, the Robertson Land Acts were opposed by the Legislative Council and the Premier, Charles Cowper, appointed 21 new members, including Hellyer, to swamp the council.
 Before administering the oath to the new members, the President of the Council, Sir William Burton, announced his resignation and left the chamber, with other members following his example.
 In the absence of a presiding officer, the council was adjourned.
 As this was the final day of the final day of the five-year term of the council, Hellyer was unable to take his seat.
 He was not nominated to the reconstituted council.